blinjrm/detection-datasets/docs/index.md

-# Welcome to detection-dataset
+# Welcome to detection-datasets

-This site contains the project documentation for the `detection-dataset` project that makes it easy to convert datasets between different formats for object detection.
+This site contains the project documentation for the `detection-datasets` project that makes it easy to convert datasets between different formats for object detection.

 ## Table Of Contents